 East-side shoppers can build a similar route through Eastlake and Mentor.
 An east-side Northeast Factory Direct stop makes sense first for markdown hunting, followed by Mentor-area full-line showrooms such as Levin or Ashley if you want a deeper look at coordinated bedroom, dining, or living room collections.
 Shoppers coming from the southeast suburbs can also use Macedonia as a first stop before deciding whether to continue east or head west for a second comparison.

-Before you get in the car, check online inventory if the store offers it.
+Before you leave, check online inventory if the store offers it.
 If not, call and ask whether the item you want is still on the floor or already gone.
-A five-minute call can spare you from wandering through a showroom full of nice things that are not the nice thing you came to see.
+A quick phone check can keep you from spending the afternoon walking a showroom full of attractive pieces that are not the one you came for.

 Read the showroom like a buyer: comfort, construction, and finish